Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Acknowledgements

 \section{Acknowledgements}

-The author gratefully acknowledges financial assistance from the University Grants Commission, India in the form of Research fellowship and extends his thanks to Dr. Debabrata Ghorai for providing the computational facilities.
+The author gratefully acknowledges financial assistance from the University Grants Commission, India in the form of a Research fellowship and extends his thanks to Dr. Debabrata Ghorai and Dr. Tamaghna Maitra for providing the computational facilities.
+Insightful comments and suggestions by the anonymous referees are also gratefully acknowledged.

 \begin{enumerate}

 N\'{e}el M. L., Ann. de Phys. \textbf{ 12}, 137 (1948).

 Cullity B. D. and Graham C. D., Introduction to Magnetic Materials, 2nd edn.
 (Wiley, New York, 2008) .